clodiop/MazeGen/README.md

 In the constants.h file you can change the window size, Size of the generated maze

-## Youtube video used that explained the algorithm.
+## Youtube video used that explained the algorithms.

 https://www.youtube.com/watch?v=8Ju_uxJ9v44&t=3s